T-Norms Driven Loss Functions for Machine Learning: Experimental Results

 \subsection{The Learning Task}

-The CiteSeer dataset~\citep{fakhraei2015collective} consists of 3312 scientific papers, each one assigned to one of 6 classes: Agents, AI, DB, IR, ML and HCI.
+The CiteSeer dataset~\cite{fakhraei2015collective} consists of 3312 scientific papers, each one assigned to one of six classes: Agents, AI, DB, IR, ML and HCI.
 The papers are not independent as they are connected by a citation network with 4732 links.
-This dataset defines a relational learning benchmark, where it is assumed that the representation of an input document is not sufficient for its classification without exploiting the citation network.
-The citation network is typically employed by assuming that two papers connected by a citation belong to the same category.
+This dataset defines a relational learning benchmark, where it is assumed that the representation of an input document is not sufficient for its classification without exploiting the citation network. \ar{The citation network can be used to inject useful information into the learning task, as it is often true that two papers connected by a citation belong to the same category.}

-This knowledge can be expressed by providing a general rule of the form: $\forall x \; \forall y \; cite(x,y) \Rightarrow \big (p(x) \iff p(y)\big)$ where $cite$ is a binary predicate encoding the fact that $x$ is citing $y$ and $p$ is a task function implementing the membership function of one of the six considered categories.
-This logical formula expresses the manifold regularization, which often emerges in relational learning tasks.
-Indeed, by linking the prediction of two distinct documents, the behaviour of the underlying task functions is regularized enforcing \textit{smooth} transition over the manifold induced by the $cite$ relation.
+This knowledge can be expressed by providing a general rule of the form: $\forall x \; \forall y \; Cite(x,y) \Rightarrow \big (P(x) \iff P(y)\big)$, where $Cite$ is a binary predicate encoding the fact that $x$ is citing $y$ and $P$ is a task function implementing the membership function of one of the six considered categories.
+This logical formula expresses \ar{a form of manifold regularization}, which often emerges in relational learning tasks.
+Indeed, by linking the prediction of two distinct documents, \ar{the behavior} of the underlying task functions is regularized enforcing smooth transition over the manifold induced by the $Cite$ relation.